glassroom/git-gpg/README.md

 To try git-gpg you will need:

-+ Git and gpg installed on your system.
++ A recent version of git.
+Tested with 1.9.1.
++ A recent version of gpg.
+Tested with 1.4.16.
-+ A git repository with top secret code.
++ A recent version of rsync.
+Tested with 2.6.9.
 + A gpg private key.
 For help, see the [gpg cheat sheet](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/gpg-cs.html).
-+ A healthy sense of paranoia.
++ A git repository.

 ## Installation

 Copy the `git-gpg` script to a directory in your path.
-Git will automatically use the script when you run a command starting with `git-gpg`

 ## Usage

-Add an encrypted remote to an existing git repository:
+Add a a GPG-encrypted remote repository:

     git gpg add myremote user@server:~/files/project.gpg

+Push to the GPG-encrypted repository:

+    git gpg push myremote master

+    # You can use standard git options when pushing:
+    git gpg push --verbose myremote master

-Pull the latest changes:
+Pull from the GPG-encrypted repository:

     git gpg pull myremote

     # You can use standard git options when pulling:
     git gpg pull --rebase myremote

-Push new changes:

-    git gpg push myremote master

-    # You can use standard git options when pushing:
-    git gpg push --verbose myremote master

-Note: By default, git-gpg will use the `user.email` setting in git as the gpg recipient.
+Note: By default, git-gpg will use the `user.email` setting in git as the GPG recipient.
 You can change this by editing the `.git/config` file, or by running the following command: